Joseph B. Berger: Educational leadership and organizational development

 Berger's early works explored how leadership, organizational structures and public policies, particularly in the United States, influence college access, and success.
 He highlighted the significance of organizational attributes and demonstrated that they serve as a potential source of social integration using theory elaboration in one of his papers, Revising Tinto's interactionalist theory of student departure through theory elaboration: Examining the role of organizational attributes in the persistence process, co-authored with John M. Braxton Students' sense of community was also identified as a source of social integration.
 Together with Milem, he integrated Astin and Tinto's concepts to develop their own model of student persistence, characterizing time and effort as conditions for persistence because they attribute to student embeddedness and, thus, student persistence.
 Moreover, faculty teaching skills were also indicated as significant in influencing student's persistence, and it was reported upon the evaluation of faculty time allocation that faculty reward structure is not in line with developing educational environment that would encourage better outcomes for student.
 Later, he explored the relationship between organizational behavior and student outcomes.
 Having researched the organizational nature of student persistence, he contributed to the understanding of Tinto's theory of student departure, provided information on student persistence, and also presented recommendations on how to improve the effectiveness of retention efforts.
 Moreover, he investigated the impact of organizational structures in colleges and universities on college student learning as an outcome.
 His research also concentrated on Universal Instructional Design (UID), and provided a model to help campus leaders towards its implementation.

 While exploring a number of dimensions of organizations’ cultures, Berger has also investigated how culture diversity in campus, and equity and access impacts the students.
-He contributed to the development of the Inclusive Excellence framework, which demonstrates the role that diversity and inclusion play in the development of institutional excellence.
+He was a co-creator to the development of the Inclusive Excellence framework, which demonstrates the role that diversity and inclusion play in the development of institutional excellence.
 His research has also established that diversity in institutions transforms students' attitudes and beliefs, motivates them to challenge their own prejudices, and results in action-oriented democratic outcomes.